vverakroger/memcachedServer_Vera/README.md

 # Installation

-This is what you need to do to install the program is:
+This is what you need to do to install the program:

 1. Install Ruby on Rails https://rubyonrails.org/
 2. Download and unzip the .zipfile or clone the repository url on your computer

 # Run

-1. Open two command prompt and go to your proyect folder in both
+1. Open two command prompt and go to your project folder in both
 2. Run ruby server.rb in one of them to start the server
-3. Once the server is listenig run ruby client.rb in the other to start the client
+3. Once the server is listening run ruby client.rb in the other to start the client

 # Authentication

-The client needs to enter a user name (string) and a password (abc123).
+The client needs to enter an user name (string) and a password (abc123).
 If the password is incorrect the connection ends.
 If the authentication is correct the client is ready to run the previous mentioned Memcached commands.

 # Testing